oracle-livelabs/security/data-safe/register-db-on-compute-private-endpoint/register-db-on-compute-private-endpoint.md

 5. Open the script and copy all of its content to the clipboard.

 6. In Cloud Shell, enter the following command to connect to the compute instance that hosts Oracle Database 23c.
-Substitute `public-ip-address` with your public IP address for host #2.
+Substitute `public-ip-address` with your public IP address.
 Enter **yes** when prompted.

     ```text
     <copy>ssh -i ~/.ssh/cloudshellkey opc@public-ip-address</copy>